What is the Amortization of Intangible Assets?

-Let us understand the intangible assets amortization with a business case.
+Let us understand this with a business case.
 A company named XYZ acquires a patent for $10,000 that will expire after 10 years.
-So, the useful life of the patent, in this case, is ten years.
+So, the patent’s useful life, in this case, is ten years.

 Based on the Straight-line method, the company will amortize $3,500 each year (that is, $35,000/10) for the next ten years.
 Each year $1,000 will become part of an expense in the income statement, while in the balance sheet, accumulated amortization will increase by $1,000.
-The intangible asset will be shown a net of accumulated amortization in the balance sheet.
+The intangible asset will be shown as a net of accumulated amortization in the balance sheet.

 Now, consider a case where, after five years, XYZ found that the patent has become worthless.
 In such a case, the cost of the asset has already been amortized by $1,000 each year for five years.
 The remaining unamortized cost, i.e., $5,000, will form part of expenses, and on the balance sheet, the value of the assets turns to zero.